karmak-unity/karmak-unity.github.io/_posts/Standard APIs/2020-01-02-unit characteristics.md

         -   Status: 'ERR'
         -   Message: ‘No matching Unit could be found using UnitNumber = {UnitNumber} and CustomerKey = {Customer Key} and CustomerBranchCode = {CustomerBranchCode}.’

+**PLEASE NOTE:**
+If the Unit Characteristic or CharacteristicID is not assoicated with the CharacteristicType set to the specified Unit in Fusion.in Fusion, the system will return an error.

 ---
 ---